andrea-gasparini/xtream-ai-assignment-engineer/README.md

 #### Anaconda environment

-An anaconda virtual environment can be directly created from `env.yaml`.
+An anaconda virtual environment can be directly created with:
 ```bash
 conda create -n xtream python=3.10
 conda activate xtream